 Didn’t I Tell You What I Don’t Want?

-“I don’t want the burrito and I don’t want the tacos and I don’t want the chimichanga.”
-How likely is she to end up getting what she was hoping to have for dinner?
-Not very.
+Imagine this: you’re at a restaurant, and when the waitress asks for your friend’s order, she replies, “I don’t want the burrito, I don’t want the tacos, and I don’t want the chimichanga.”
+How likely is she to get the meal she actually wants?
+Not very!

 Share: